 Traditional Outdoor Cameras (Bullet & Dome)

-These are dedicated security cameras mounted near your front door, such as under an eave or on a wall.
+These are dedicated security cameras mounted near your front door, typically under an eave or on a wall.

 - Pros: More flexible placement for optimal viewing angles, often more durable and weather-resistant, act as a more obvious visual deterrent.